ajansari/addyourcopilottobc/README.md

 At least for Copilot Studio, you will either need to disable authentication or set manual authentication for your agent.
 Copilots / Agents deployed with the "Authenticate with Microsoft" do not allow for deployment on a website, and therefore cannot be added into BC as a Card or CardPart.

 As of January 2025, there is no possibility to deploy your custom Agents built in Copilot Studio as a declarative agent or plugin for Business Central's own Copilot chat experience.

+# pinning your agent
+In the repository, I have not included code for pinning the card page with your agent to an Action ribbon or the home screen in Business Central.
+You can search for the Page by name to launch it, and you can bookmark it to pin it to your home / Role Center in Business Central.